jirs5/tracing-proxy/README.md

 ### File-based Config

 - API Keys: tracing-proxy itself needs to be configured with a list of your API keys.
 This lets it respond with a 401/Unauthorized if an unexpected API key is used.
-You can configure tracing-proxy to accept all API keys by setting it to `*` but then you will lose the authentication feedback to your application. tracing-proxy will accept all events even if those events will eventually be rejected by the Honeycomb API due to an API key issue.
+You can configure tracing-proxy to accept all API keys by setting it to `*` but then you will lose the authentication feedback to your application. tracing-proxy will accept all events even if those events will eventually be rejected by the OpsRamp API due to an API key issue.

 - Goal Sample Rate and the list of fields you'd like to use to generate the keys off which sample rate is chosen.
 This is where the power of the proxy comes in - being able to dynamically choose sample rates based on the contents of the traces as they go by.
 There is an overall default and dataset-specific sections for this configuration, so that different datasets can have different sets of fields and goal sample rates.